CS2401-Fall2021/project-lab-part-2/README.md

 You want to create an initial starting Room, which will be the Room you return in this method.
 For every room:
 * Randomly select the welcome message from an array of 10 strings.
 * Randomly choose which key unlocks the room (from 0 to numKeys-1).
 * Randomly decide if the room has treasure (Should be a 1 in 10 chance).
+However, If the room is at maxDepth, it should always contain treasure.
 * Randomly decide if the room is locked (Should be a 1 in 4 chance).
 * Randomly determine which keys are in that room.
 There can be 0-numKeys keys, each with equal probability.
 Randomly select the number of keys.
 * Randomly determine if it has a left room (3/4 chance) and a right room (3/4 chance).
 This should become zero if it's distance from the head is equal to maxDepth.